 - 7. Appraisal.
-If the subject property is an operating Section 8 property, MHDC appraisal guidelines will require the as-is value to be based on market rents and expenses per HUD Multifamily Accelerated Processing (MAP) underwriting guidelines.
-Any value created by Section 8 rents that exceed market rents ('overage' or 'overhang') will not be considered. - 8.
+MHDC will hire an independent third party to provide an appraisal for all approved developments.
+The intended users of the appraisal will be MHDC, the sponsors of the development and their investors and any potential mortgagees. - 8.
 Tax Credit Amount.
-The Code requires that MHDC allocate to a development no more than the Federal LIHTC which MHDC determines necessary to ensure the financial feasibility of the development and its viability as a qualified low-income housing development throughout the Compliance Period.
-MHDC retains the right, in its sole discretion, to reserve a lesser amount of Federal LIHTC than the amount(s) requested on the application, to reserve less Federal LIHTC than would result by using an applicable fraction of 100%, and/or to deny approval of any Federal LIHTC.
+The Code and the State Act require that MHDC allocate to a development no more than the Federal LIHTC and State LIHTC amounts (respectively) which MHDC determines necessary to ensure the financial feasibility of the development and its viability as a qualified low-income housing development throughout the Compliance Period.
+MHDC retains the right, in its sole discretion, to reserve a lesser amount of LIHTC than the amount(s) requested on the application, to reserve less LIHTC than would result by using an applicable fraction of 100%, and/or to deny approval of any LIHTC (as defined in the Code).
 MHDC will evaluate each proposed development utilizing the selection criteria found in this Plan and the Developer's Guide.
-MHDC staff will underwrite each application using the monthly applicable percentage for acquisition credits for 9% developments, and 4% developments.
-The applicable percentage rate is fixed at 9% for new and rehabilitation credits for 9% developments.
-The determination of the Federal LIHTC amounts necessary will be conducted at the following processing stages:
+MHDC staff will underwrite each application using the fixed applicable percentage rate of 4% or 9% for developments.
+The applicable percentage rate is fixed at 4% for acquisition credits for 9% developments.
+The applicable percentage rate is fixed at 4% for acquisition, rehabilitation and new construction for 4% developments.
+The determination of the Federal LIHTC and State LIHTC amounts necessary will be conducted at the following processing stages: - a.

-- a.
 The time of application; - b.
 The time of Conditional Reservation Agreement issuance; - c.
 The time the approved Firm Commitment and Carryover Allocation are issued and/or a Letter of Determination (also known as a "42(m) Letter") is issued, if applicable; and - d.
-The time the development is placed in service (after all project costs are finalized and a third party cost certification has been completed) and requests issuance of IRS Form(s) 8609. - 9.
-Maximum Credit Amount.
-The annual federal 9% Credit shall be limited to an amount necessary for the feasibility of the development, but in no event can the federal 9% Credit be awarded without Commission approval ("Initial Approval Amount").
+The time the development is placed in service (after all project costs are finalized and a third party cost certification has been completed) and requests issuance of IRS Form(s) 8609.

+9. Maximum Credit Amount.
+The annual Federal 9% and State 9% Credit shall be limited to an amount necessary for the feasibility of the development, but in no event can the Federal 9% and State 9% Credit be awarded without Commission approval ("Initial Approval Amount").
 The maximum amount of Credit that can be allocated to any one development without further Commission approval is the Initial Approval Amount plus 10% of the Initial Approval Amount ("Maximum Credit Amount").
-In MHDC's sole discretion, for any development determined to be eligible for a basis boost (see Section II.C.5 above), the annual federal 9% Credit shall by limited to an amount necessary for the feasibility of the development.
+In MHDC's sole discretion, for any development determined to be eligible for a basis boost (see Section II.C.5 above), the annual Federal 9% and State 9% Credit shall be limited to an amount necessary for the feasibility of the development.